KAC84/notes/programming_for_non-programmers_notes.md

 * blueprints for the site
 * flow charts
-* pre-wireframes (usign thumnails.
+* pre-wireframes (use thumnails.
 Focus on idea generation.
 Can be hand written.
 Basic shapes don't spend too long)
 * wireframes.
+* * To see other sites wireframes: [Instant Wireframe](https://chrome.google.com/webstore/search/wireframe)
-Used Google Chrome Web Store to get [Instant Wireframe](https://chrome.google.com/webstore/search/wireframe) and [Wirify](http://www.wirify.com/)
+and [Wirify](http://www.wirify.com/)
-* [wireframe.cc](https://wireframe.cc/) allows you to build and share wireframes
+* * [wireframe.cc](https://wireframe.cc/) allows you to build and share wireframes